wiktorpiela/election-polls-monitoring/README.md

 # election-polls-monitoring
-The app of strong web scraping background.
+The app based on web scraping background.

 To run app on browser, click below link: